-A number of states recognize the "sudden medical emergency defense," which can relieve a driver from liability when they suffer an unforeseen medical emergency that causes a car accident.
-In these states, if you black out and cause a car accident, you may be able to avoid financial responsibility, but you'll need to prove a few things first.
+Most states recognize some form of "sudden medical emergency defense," which can relieve drivers who experience medical emergencies from liability when they cause car accidents.
+In these states, if you black out and cause a car accident, you may be able to avoid financial responsibility for the accident, but you'll need to prove a few things first, including:

 The issue of "foreseeability" usually raises the most questions when determining whether the sudden medical emergency defense applies to a blackout.

 A driver who has no history of blackouts and then suddenly experiences one while driving, may be able to successfully raise the sudden medical emergency defense in a car accident lawsuit.
 After all, the driver had no reason to anticipate the blackout and couldn't have done anything to minimize the risk of experiencing one behind the wheel.

 On the other hand, a driver who has a history of blacking out—or has an underlying condition that is known to cause these episodes from time to time—will have a much tougher time successfully arguing that the sudden medical emergency defense applies.
 Drivers who have been medically advised not to drive or who have experienced episodes of incapacity have a duty to stay off the road to keep people safe from harm.